ECON 460

 You should present your results in a 3 to five page note (i.e. a mini-paper), as you have for your other assignments.

 Your note should begin with an Introduction.
-Motivate your analysis in reference to the research question.
-Do not begin with a narrative opening sentence like “For this assignment, I decided to look at…” In your first sentence, explain why the analysis you are about to present is of interest to an economist studying gender.
-Then use the remainder of your introductory paragraph to explain what you will do, and why you think your results are important.
+Motivate your analysis in reference to the research question(s).
+Do not begin with a narrative opening sentence like “For this assignment, I decided to look at…” In your first sentence, describe your big question and explain why your analysis is of interest to an economist studying gender.
+Then use the remainder of your introductory paragraph to explain what you will do, your lever, and why you think your results are important.

 A Data section should come next.
 Describe the data sets used in your analysis, and present your summary statistics.
 How do country-years with a female head-of-state differ from the rest of the sample?